AbulSyed/post-pwa/README.md

 ## Precaching

 - Without workbox we will have to listen for service worker install event and specify all files to cache 1 by 1.
 But using workbox, workbox automatically generates list of files to store in cache.
 All files are then stored in a workbox manifest file. https://developers.google.com/web/tools/workbox/guides/get-started#precaching [workbox - precaching].
-This can be implemented with the lines below:
+The lines below cache the core app files (html, css, js)
 ```
 import { precacheAndRoute } from 'workbox-precaching';

 // Use with precache injection
 precacheAndRoute(self.__WB_MANIFEST);
 ```

+### Caching strategies

+- We may not just want to cache the core app files but also data from external requests.
+Caching strategies can help us achieve this.
+- There are several different caching stratergies; useful reading material https://developers.google.com/web/tools/workbox/modules/workbox-strategies [Workbox Strategies]

+### Strategies used in this build:

+- Stale-While-Revalidate - Pattern allows you to respond to the request as quickly as possible with a cached response if available.
+Common strategy where having the most up-to-date resource is not vital to the application.
+SW -> Cache -> Page -> Network -> Cache
+- Cache First - Some network requests can be stored in cache.
+When app is always used, the data will always be fetch from cache unless cache is cleared or empty (cache miss).
+This is useful for font families.
+- Network First - Service worker makes request to network to store in cache.
+If nerwork request fails, then most recent data in cache is returned.
+Ideal if alot of network request will be made.

 ## Setting up a service worker [without quasar]